 Biroc enters the TARDIS and fiddles with the controls.
 He tells Romana that he’s the shadow of his past and her future.

 Sue: It’s turned into 3-2-1 again.
 Am I supposed to be following this?

 Me: Not really.

 Sue: Good.
 Cos I haven’t got a ****ing clue.

-The Doctor wants to take K9 outside with him but the poor thing is too damaged.
+The Doctor wants to take K9 outside, but the poor thing is too damaged to move.

 Sue: Typical.
-He only wants to take his dog for a walk when it’s completely impossible.
+He only wants to take his dog for a walk when it’s completely impossible to do so.
 He’s a terrible owner.

 Me: Yes, in The Mind Robber.
 And no, it isn’t the Master.